 - Very wary birds are difficult and may need special traps.
-If you think this may be the case please call Laura or Kevin on 6649 4712 to discuss this.
+If you think this may be the case please call Laura or Kevin on 6649 4712 mob 0456 472 177 to discuss this.

 - Monitor any nesting boxes.
 If used by Mynas, destroy the nest and any eggs then clean out the nest box as mynas are dirty tenants.

-If you have a bird that has learnt to have a feed then go back out of the trap then you could consider adding a swing door.
-Please contact us so we can send you details of this simple addition.
+If you have a bird that has learnt to have a feed then go back out of the trap then you should consider adding the swing doors.
+These are supplied with all new traps or we can send them if needed.